brevzin/brevzin.github.io/_posts/2026-02-26-power-of-substitute.md

     fmt::print("{}", std::string_view(&fmt[start], fmt.size() - start));
 }
 ```
-{: data-line="16,22,25,36" .line-numbers }
+{: data-line="16,22,25,36,37" .line-numbers }

-The more interesting things are the highlight lines: compile-time mutations.
-These are variables that exist entirely during constant evaluation time, that I can mutate, yet whose values I can use as constants (as in lines 23 and 27).
+The most interesting things are the highlighted lines: compile-time mutations (`parse_replacement_field<T>` is what I'd previously called `parse_next_impl<T>`).
+These are variables that exist entirely during constant evaluation time, that I can mutate, yet whose values I can use as constants (as in lines 23, 25, and 27).
 And this capability allows me to implement this entire algorithm in one go without any indirection.

-> Well, assuming I wrote it correctly.
-I'm assuming there are multiple off-by-one errors here and there in the above implementation.
-But let's try to ignore those — I can't exactly check this.
-{:.prompt-info}

 In Zig, this just works.
 In fact, there's a quite similar example [in its documentation](https://ziglang.org/documentation/master/#Case-Study-print-in-Zig).

 Is this something we could eventually do in C++?
 It's certainly a good question.
+Maybe this works.
+Maybe this needs some `consteval` blocks, either for the compiler to be able to properly handle the constant-time mutations, or for the user to be able to differentiate.
+Maybe there's some good reason this can't work.
+But it's certainly worth thinking about.